-Philip Moustakis is counsel in the Government Enforcement & Internal Investigations and Blockchain & Cryptocurrency practice groups.
-Philip advises companies and individuals on SEC enforcement matters, other regulatory enforcement investigations, internal investigations, and blockchain-based solutions and digital assets.
+Philip Moustakis is a member of the firm’s Government Enforcement & Internal Investigations and Blockchain & Cryptocurrency practice groups.

 Philip received a J.D. from New York University School of Law, and a B.A. in Philosophy, cum laude, from Purchase College.